 学术洞见 xuéshù dòngjiàn · Scholar Note

-In practice the two blur — social failure can carry moral weight, and moral failure destroys social standing.
-But knowing the distinction helps decode the severity of face-related language: 丢面子 is recoverable social setback; 不要脸 or 丢脸 signals something more fundamental has been violated.
+In practice the two blur.
+Social failure can carry moral weight, and moral failure destroys social standing.
+Knowing the distinction helps decode the severity of face-related language: 丢面子 is recoverable social setback; 不要脸 or 丢脸 signals something more fundamental has been violated.

 脸liǎnthe moral face; integrity; dignity one must earn and maintain